yazan-alnugnugh/laravel-settings/README.md

     <img src="art/Laravel-setting.png" alt="laravel-vue-datatable intro image">
 </p>

-**do would like to add settings to your website or to your model this package created for that.**
+**do you would like to add settings to your website or to your model this package created for that.**

 The Laravel Settings created to allow you to add general settings to your website simple and easy way also you can add settings for the specific model item,